Abhimanyupur: History

-In October 2019, Haryana Chief minister, Manohar Lal Khattar, included Abhimanyupur included in the Indian government's Krishna Tourism Circuit development project under which the site and village will be developed for tourism and amenities for the villagers.
+In October 2019, Haryana Chief minister, Manohar Lal Khattar, included Abhimanyupur in the Indian government's Krishna Tourism Circuit development project, under which the site and village will be developed for tourism and amenities for the villagers.
 He instructed the Kurukshetra Development Board to develop an Abhimanyu Park, widen the road to Abhimanyupur, and build basic amenities like toilets and water facilities in Abhimanyupur and surrounding areas.

+Demographics

+According to the 2011 census, about 8167 people lived in this village, 4333 were men, while 3834 were women, giving the village a sex ratio of about 885.

+About 26% of the population are scheduled caste, while 0% of the population are scheduled tribe.

+The literacy rate of this village was 75.05%, 84.03% for males and 64.99% for females.